kiruthick-699/kiruthick-699/README.md

 - Start from failure cases, not features
 - Prefer simple systems that can evolve
 - Make tradeoffs explicit instead of hiding them

+—
+Building things I’d be willing to maintain.